jennijuju/ATS041AionFungibleTokenReferenceImplementation/ATS041Standard.md

 - Token Creator: The project/user/ account that owns the Token Contract
 - Token Contract: A smart contract that is deployed using this token standard
+- Token Issuer(s): Accounts that can mint new tokens
 - Token Holder: An account/user that has ownership over a token balance
 - Token Sender: An account/user that is sending a token
 - Token Receiver: An account/user that is receiving a token
+- Token Name: The name of the token
+- Token Symbol: The symbol of the token
+- Token Granularity: The granularity of the token
+- Token Total Supply: Total number of minted tokens

 ### Methods